-To directly align the interests of our non-employee directors with the interests of the stockholders, our Board adopted a policy that requires each non-employee director to maintain a minimum ownership interest in the Company.
-Each director must own Company stock with a value of at least two times his annual retainer.
+To directly align the interests of our non-employee directors with the interests of the stockholders, our Board adopted a policy that requires each nonemployee director to maintain a minimum ownership interest in the Company.
+The policy was amended in February 2017 to increase each director's ownership requirement of Company stock to a value of at least three times his annual retainer.
 Each director has five years to meet this requirement.
 Until they do, directors must retain a minimum of 25% of the stock granted to them in any one year.